Fundamental Groups, 3-Braids, and Effective Estimates of Invariants: Statement of the results

 Let $ b \in \mathcal{PB}_3 $ be a pure $3$-braid and let $w$ be the word representing its image in $\mathcal{PB}_3 \diagup \langle \Delta_3^2 \rangle$.
 The conjugacy class $\hat w$ of elements in $\mathcal{PB}_3 \diagup \langle \Delta_3^2 \rangle$ corresponds to the conjugacy class $\hat b$.

 Any word $\tilde w$ obtained from $w$ as follows will be called a cyclically syllable reduced conjugate of the word $w$.
 Write in reduced form the periodic word $\ldots \,w \,w \, \ldots$ which is infinite in both directions and obtained by repeating the entry $w$ and no other entry.
 Cut off from the infinite word a word $\tilde w$ consisting of consecutive terms of the infinite word, so that $\tilde w$ is conjugate to $w$ and the cuts are between two syllables, not inside a syllable.
-The following theorem holds.
+The following estimate of the entropy of pure braids holds.

 \begin{thm} Let $\hat b$ be a conjugacy class of pure $3$-braids, let $\hat w$ be the conjugacy class of elements of $\mathcal{PB}_3 \diagup \langle \Delta_3^2 \rangle$ corresponding to $\hat b$ and let $w$ be a cyclically syllable reduced word representing the conjugacy class $\hat w$.
 Then